ZHANGW31/MilitaryUnit/README.md

 # MilitaryUnit
 This repository is for practice and implementation of inheritance through the context of a military unit.
 The demonstrations and implementations are done with writelines to keep things simple.
+Also has demonstration on method overriding through the usage of virtual and override keywords.

 **Inheritance**